yariza/yariza.github.io/_posts/2015-12-23-postmortem-fluid.md

 tags: graphics projects max jitter ableton music
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmHt5eSwW_A" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-[Fluid](https://youtu.be/BmHt5eSwW_A) is an audiovisual piece I created using Max/MSP and Ableton Live.
+_Fluid_ is an audiovisual piece I created using Max/MSP and Ableton Live.
 In this post, I'll try to explain some of the motivations behind the piece as well as the technical challenges.

 Here we go!